AMDResearch/intelliperf/docs/IntelliPerf.md

 *   Branch Divergence
 *   Memory Locality

-We also plan to extend support to other programming models, such as Triton, and to conduct a rigorous quantitative evaluation of IntelliPerf's effectiveness across a wide range of HPC benchmarks and applications.
+We also plan to extend support to other programming models, such as Triton, and to conduct a rigorous quantitative evaluation of IntelliPerf's effectiveness across a wide range of HPC and ML benchmarks and applications.
+Moreover, we are interested in supporting Radeon GPUs (RDNA( in addition to existing support to Compute GPUs (CDNA).

 ## Conclusion